 Ending With an Open Page

-Reading is a journey without a set destination.
-Some books stay close, others drift away like seeds on the wind.
-A reading log is simply a place to notice which stories children choose to revisit — and why.
+Reading is a journey without a fixed destination.
+Some books stay close, returning to small hands again and again.
+Others drift away like seeds on the wind, carried forward by new interests and growing minds.
+A reading log is simply a quiet place to notice those choices — which stories children revisit, which characters linger, which pages feel like home.

 0 Comments: